 The cause of diabetes continues to be a mystery, although both genetics and environmental factors such as obesity and lack of exercise appear to play roles.
 Risk factors that may cause diabetes include:

 - family history

-If you have been diagnosed with diabetes, our Diabetes Support Group gives you the opportunity to get connected with a supportive community.
-The group meets the second Thursday of the month at our office at 6 p.m.
-Call 399-2236 or 390-5600 for more details, or you can visit the Support Group’s webpage for updates and monthly topics.
+If you have been diagnosed with diabetes, our Diabetes Support Groups give you the opportunity to get connected with a supportive community.
+One group meets the second Thursday of the month at our office at 6 p.m.
+We now have a support group in New Carlisle.
+The New Carlisle group meets the second Wednesday of the month at 6 PM at the New Carlisle Public Library.
+Call 390-5600 for more details, or you can visit the Support Group’s webpage for updates and monthly topics.